rebots-online/robinpedia/CHECKLIST-robinpedia-dev-build-19apr2025-20h00.md

 - [x] Create documentation and usage examples

 ### Integration with Robinpedia
-- [ ] Add Ontological Preamble Library to Robinpedia project
+- [x] Add Ontological Preamble Library to Robinpedia project
-- [ ] Update ZimReader to use capabilities from the library
+- [x] Update ZimReader to use capabilities from the library (via ZimReaderAdapter)
-- [ ] Update ClusterManager to use CompressionCapability
+- [x] Update ClusterManager to use CompressionCapability (via ClusterManagerAdapter)
-- [ ] Update ContentExtractor to use capabilities
+- [x] Update ContentExtractor to use capabilities (via ContentExtractorAdapter)
-- [ ] Test integration with actual ZIM files
+- [x] Test integration with actual ZIM files

 ## Phase 2: Fix Existing Build Issues